 Try running the water a little and then tap the pipe to see if the temperature changes.
 Gas pipe installation is often referred to as gas pipe plumbing and in fact, some traditional plumbers are licensed to operate gas pipelines.
-However, many traditional plumbers in and around Phoenix, AZ are not specifically licensed to perform pipeline work, and you may need to have a fully licensed gas pipeline contractor.
+However, many traditional plumbers are not specifically licensed to perform pipeline work or boiler installation services, and you may need to have a fully licensed gas pipeline contractor.
 Before selecting a plumber or contractor to complete your gas piping project, you should consult with your local permitting authority to determine requirements and with your local contractor licensing board to confirm qualifications.

 Water and gas require piping to supply residential homes and businesses.
 Gas supplies power to stoves, water heaters, ovens and other devices.
 The two most common types of steel pipes used to transport water and gas are black pipes and galvanized pipes.
 Confusion is common among homeowners, and even some professionals, as to where to use these steel pipes and under what circumstances.